sbabic/swupdate/doc/source/sw-description.rst

 written file.
 A use case can exist where having an empty or corrupted file is worse than the existing file.
 For this reason, the raw file handler supports an "atomic-install" property.
-Setting the property to "true" installs the file to the specified path with ".tmp" apppended to the filename.
+Setting the property to "true" installs the file to the specified path with ".tmp" appended to the filename.
 Once the contents of the file have been written and the buffer is flushed, the ".tmp" file is renamed to the target file.
 This minimizes chances that an empty or corrupted file is created by an interrupted raw file handler.